andrewshiva/Andrewshiva/README.md

- -🔭 I’m currently working on machine learning and deep learning
+ -🔭 I’m currently working on Dot Net And Js
-- 🌱 I’m currently learning keras and pytorch , Js ,Html ,Css
+- 🌱 I’m currently learning React and Competitive programming
 - 💬 Ask me about ml and data science
 - 📫 How to reach me:
 linkedin -https://www.linkedin.com/in/shiva-singh-tomar-253190173/